Logo Futurismo

 Melissa Masvaleix | The church at Fajã de Santo Cristo

 In the village, the Sanctuary of Senhor Santo Cristo church was blessed in November 1835.
 It is a significant place of cult, where all believers from São Jorge go to pay their promises and ask for grace.
-This church’s popular party happens every first Sunday of September.
+This church’s popular party takes place every first Sunday in September.
 On the program: masses, processions, and many people in town!

 What to Do at Fajã de Santo Cristo?